-A panel of the US Court of Appeals for the Third Circuit denied asylum to the women from Honduras, Guatemala and Ecuador, saying their fears they would face violence at home were "not credible".
+A panel of the US Court of Appeals for the Third Circuit denied asylum to the women from Honduras, Guatemala and El Salvador.

-A report by the UN's children's agency earlier this month indicated that people are fleeing some Latin American countries, such as Guatemala and Honduras, due to high crime and poverty, and that deporting vulnerable people back would be tantamount to a "death sentence".
+A report by the United Nation's children's agency earlier this month indicated that people are fleeing some Latin American countries, such as Guatemala and Honduras, due to high crime and poverty, and that deporting vulnerable people back would be tantamount to a "death sentence".

-The women came over the US border in Texas but are being held at the Berks County Residential Center in Pennsylvania, said American Civil Liberties Union attorney Lee Gelernt, who represented the families.
+The women came over the US border into Texas but are being held at the Berks County Residential Center in Pennsylvania, said Lee Gelernt, an American Civil Liberties Union lawyer, who represented the families.

 "The decision is wrong as a matter of history and precedent, and if left intact, will be the first time in the history of the country that noncitizens on US soil cannot obtain federal court review of the legality of their deportation," Gelernt said in a statement.